-1. Pack a travel cot/Moses basket/Sleepyhead.
+1. Pack a travel cot/Moses basket/Sleepyhead. when camping with a baby.
 As you know if your baby feels comfortable and safe, they will sleep better!

 2. Keep them warm, a sleeping bag, extra blankets, even the barmiest summer evening in the uk can be cold in the middle of the night.

 3. Breast fed babies need nothing extra, but for formula fed babies why not consider using ready made formula and take Milton cold water sterilising tablets for bottles.

 4. Stick as close to your usual sleep routine as possible.

 5. Have a bottle prepared for the middle of the night if needs be, or for breastfeeding make sure there is easy access to you!

 6. Pack their favourite comforter when camping with a bay, and a couple more favourite teddies so the cot feels like home.

 5. Consider parking the car in an accessible spot if a quick drive round the block is necessary to calm a crying child.